-- 1. Cover a hard, "non-stick", clean, level surface with a non-stick paper, heat resistant plastic, or other suitable material.
-This surface will be large enough that there will be neither a loss of material nor the accidental addition of foreign material. - 2.
-Place the sample from the agency approved container(s) into a conical pile on that surface. - 3.
-Mix the material thoroughly by turning the entire sample over a minimum of four times with a flat-bottom scoop; or by alternately lifting each corner of the paper and pulling it over the sample diagonally toward the opposite corner, causing the material to be rolled.
+- 1. Cover a hard, clean, level surface with sheeting.
+This surface shall be large enough that there will be neither a loss of material nor the accidental addition of foreign material. - 2.
+Place the sample from the agency approved container(s) into a conical pile on that surface.

+- 3. Mix the material thoroughly by turning the entire sample over a minimum of four times with a flatbottom scoop; or by alternately lifting each corner of the sheeting and pulling it over the sample diagonally toward the opposite corner, causing the material to be rolled.
 Create a conical pile by either depositing each scoop or shovelful of the last turning on top of the preceding one, or lifting both opposite corners. - 4.
-Grasp the paper and roll the conical pile into a cylinder (loaf), then flatten the top.
+Grasp the sheeting and roll the conical pile into a cylinder (loaf), then flatten the top.
 Make a visual observation to determine that the material is homogenous. - 5.
-Pull the paper so at least 1⁄4 of the length of the loaf is off the edge of the counter.
+Pull the sheeting so at least 1⁄4 of the length of the loaf is off the edge of the counter.
 Allow this material to drop into a container to be saved.
 As an alternate, using a straightedge, slice off approximately 1⁄4 of the length of the loaf and place in a container to be saved. - 6.
 Pull material (loaf) off the edge of the counter and drop into an appropriate size sample pan or container for the test to be performed.
 Continue removing material from the loaf until the proper size sample has been acquired.
 As an alternate, using a straightedge, slice off an appropriate size sample from the length of the loaf and place in a sample pan or container. - 7.
-Repeat step 6 until all the samples for testing have been obtained. - Note 3: When reducing the sample to test size it is advisable to take several small increments, determining the mass each time until the proper minimum size is achieved.
+Repeat step 6 until all the samples for testing have been obtained.

+Note 3: When reducing the sample to test size it is advisable to take several small increments, determining the mass each time until the proper minimum size is achieved.
 Unless the sample size is grossly in excess of the minimum or exceeds the maximum test size, use the sample as reduced for the test.